noahehall/theBookOfNoah/linux/docker/docker.md

         - the registry uses a file system storage backend

     - custom image distribution infrastructure
+      - when you work with images as files, you use docker only to manage local images and create files
+      - process
+        - build a docker file to local iamge cache
+        - docker save/export to .tar file
-      - e.g. sftp, http downloads, config management tools
+        - download/upload from sftp, http downloads, config management tools, blob storage, web server, email server, usb key
+        - docker load/import .tar file into local iamge cache
+        - docker run container

     - image source distributions
       - e.g. include a dockerfile with your project source code